Luxor Hotel Information

 Check out: 11 a.m.

-Pets: Dogs are allowed for an extra charge of $100 per pet, per night.
+Pets: Dogs are allowed for an extra charge.

 Monorail: There is a free monorail that connects Mandalay Bay, Luxor and Excalibur.
 From the Excalibur, guests can cross over to the MGM Grand and take the monorail to the rest of the strip.